Connecting with Teletherapy

 Making an appointment

-Please note that you must be a current resident of Michigan to obtain teletherapy services from our clinicians.
+Please note that you must be physically located in the state of Michigan to obtain teletherapy services from our clinicians.

 To schedule an appointment for teletherapy: